 The family has a goal to visit several of the national parks and to hike throughout Alaska together.
 Whenever they travel, they create an itinerary that includes way more than just sitting on a beach.
 Wherever they go, even if it’s just to nearby Ohio, they make sure to check out hiking areas and bike routes.
 “Every time I brave the cold or head to the gym when I don’t want to, I see them.
 I see us hiking, climbing, jumping into kayaks or riding our bikes together.”

-Megan has advice for other individuals and families who may be struggling to stay committed to their New Year’s resolutions and health goals in 2018, and that is to look around them.
+Megan has advice for other individuals and families who may be struggling to stay committed to their health goals in 2018, and that is to look around them.

 “We live in a spectacular world full of beauty and surprises.
 The best way to see it is to take time to explore it through biking, hiking, kayaking and more.
 To do that properly, you have to be in decent shape.
 Join a hiking club or biking club and get a Fitbit to compete with yourself.”